andrej-fischer/cloneHD/README.md

    bias field for the tumor CNA data.
 Follow the logic of the example given here.

 *  If the matched-normal sample was sequenced at lower coverage than the tumor sample, it might be necessary to run filterHD with a higher-than-optimal diffusion constant (set with `--sigma [double]`) to obtain a more faithful bias field.
 Otherwise, the filterHD solution is too stiff and you loose bias detail.

 *  filterHD can sometimes run into local optima.
 In this case, it might be useful to set initial values for the parameters via `--jumpi [double]` etc.

-*  By default, cloneHD runs with mass gauging enabled.
-This seems like an overkill, but is actually quite useful because you can see some alternative explanations during the course of the analysis.
+*  By default, cloneHD runs with mass-gauging enabled.
+This seems wasteful, but is actually quite useful because you can see some alternative explanations during the course of the analysis.

 *  Don't put too much weight on the BIC criterion.
 It was calibrated using simulated data.
 For real data, it should be supplemented with